Gradient-Free Score-Based Sampling Methods with Ensembles: Introduction

 \section{Introduction}

-Gradient-free methods for sampling from probability distributions are crucial in scenarios where gradient information is unavailable or computationally prohibitive.
-Unfortunately, many performant samplers such as the No U-Turn Sampler (NUTS) or the Metropolis Adjusted Langevin Algorithm (MALA) require gradient information to fully realize their advantages \citep{roberts1996mala, hoffman2014nuts}.
-Others have investigated the use of transport based sampling methods to generate samples from probability distributions through stochastic differential equations, e.g., \citet{huang2021schrodinger, vargas2023bayesian}.
-In this context, \citet{huang2021schrodinger} have suggested a Monte Carlo approximation of the Föllmer drift to sample from probability distributions \citep{follmer2005entropy, follmer2006time}.
-They show that this approach results in an approximation to the solution of the Schrödinger bridge problem \citep{schrodinger1932theorie}.
-We build on these ideas and introduce ensemble strategies that leverage the collective dynamics of a particle ensemble to approximately compute the score function within a reverse diffusion process.
-Compared to the aforementioned Föllmer sampler, a goal is to reduce evaluations of the probability distribution that one wants to sample from.
-In the setting of Bayesian inverse problems, this helps to reduce forward model evaluations, thereby offering an efficient sampling technique.
+Gradient-free methods for sampling from probability distributions are necessary in scenarios where gradient information is unavailable or computationally prohibitive.
+Such scenarios are common in Bayesian inverse problems involving complex, black-box simulators, legacy scientific code, or models with inherently non-differentiable components.
+Unfortunately, many performant samplers such as the No U-Turn Sampler (NUTS) or the Metropolis Adjusted Langevin Algorithm (MALA) require gradient information to fully realize their advantages \cite{roberts1996mala, hoffman2014nuts}.
+Recent investigations have utilized transport-based sampling methods to generate samples from probability distributions through stochastic differential equations (SDEs), e.g., \cite{huang2021schrodinger, vargas2023bayesian}.
+Diffusion models, developed within the field of generative modeling, can also be viewed as solving SDEs linking unknown data distributions to known prior distributions \cite{song2021scorebased}.
+In this context, \citet{huang2021schrodinger} suggested a Monte Carlo approximation of the Föllmer drift to sample from probability distributions \cite{follmer2005entropy, follmer2006time}, showing that this approach results in an approximation to the solution of the Schrödinger bridge problem.

+We build on these ideas and introduce ensemble strategies that leverage the collective dynamics of a particle ensemble to approximate the score function (gradient of the log probability density function with respect to data) within a reverse diffusion process without actually needing to compute gradients.
+We develop these strategies with the aim to sample from arbitrary probability distributions known only up to a normalization constant, which is common in Bayesian inference applications.
+Compared to the aforementioned Föllmer sampler, our goal is to reduce the number of evaluations of the target probability distribution.
+In the setting of Bayesian inverse problems, this goal helps to reduce forward model evaluations, thereby offering an efficient sampling technique.
 More concretely, we introduce an importance sampling Monte Carlo estimator for the score function of a forward diffusion process in order to sample from a probability distribution using the associated reverse diffusion process.
-Because there is some flexibility in the choice of forward diffusion process, we can design samplers that are still useful at medium- to high-dimensionality.
+Moreover, we exploit the flexibility in the choice of the forward diffusion process to design samplers that are useful at medium- to high-dimensionality.